kamilmazurek/layered-architecture-template/README.md

 # Layered Architecture Template

-This repository contains the implementation of a Spring Boot microservice template that adopts the classic Layered Architecture approach.
+This repository contains a Spring Boot microservice template that follows a modern REST-based Layered Architecture approach.
 Designed with simplicity and clarity in mind, it provides a solid foundation for building Java applications that are easy to understand, extend, and maintain.
 The template separates concerns across common layers such as controllers, services, and repositories, and delivers a cleanly structured REST API ready for real-world use.
 Core benefits:
 * **Simplicity and Familiarity**: Widely adopted, this pattern is easy to understand and implement, especially for traditional enterprise teams.
 * **Separation of Responsibilities**: The architecture organizes code into layers like controller, service, and repository, each handling its role clearly.